 Mary Magdalene’s breathless and breathtaking revelation to the disciples was beyond imagination.
 Suddenly the cross and the grave were to become not huge symbols of sadness and defeat but essential milestones on Jesus journey to glory.
 We are not called to always remember Him as a twisted, bleeding body on a cross, nor as an invisible sadness behind a gravestone.
-Instead there is now an empty tomb – and we are called to engage with Him as the glorious living victor over sin, death and evil.
+Instead we are called to engage with Him as a glorious living victor over sin, death and evil.

 We do not seek Christ now at His death.
 We do not weep at His grave.
-We find Him in the everyday gardens of our lives, in the rooms in which we live, in the labour of our hands and the roads along which we travel.
+We find Him in the everyday gardens of our lives, in the rooms in which we live and the roads along which we travel.
 Christ is with us always.